 - Evaluate all your borrowing options

-- Inventory your liabilities in light of low interest rates now available
+- Inventory your liabilities in light of low – but soon-to-be-rising – interest rates now available

 We also offer a helpful Bucket List series of articles: